 Have two turpentine/thinner containers, preferably glass jars that can be capped.
 One turpentine/thinner container will be used for cleaning your brushes, the other for diluting your oil colors when you paint.
 The color-diluting jar will be cleaner and not have the sediment of pigments that your brush-cleaning jar has and will not contaminate your brush with unwanted pigments.

-I want to add that for my own purposes, and mainly because I use small synthetic brushes in many of my oil paintings, I find that cleaning the lbrushes by rubbing them on a bar of soap works great, and I think this method preserves the bristles as well as cleans them.
+I want to add that for my own purposes, and mainly because I use small synthetic brushes in many of my oil paintings, I find that cleaning the brushes by rubbing them on a bar of soap works great, and I think this method preserves the bristles as well as cleans them.

 Linseed oil is another thinner for your oil paints.
 Use only the artists' quality linseed oil as regular linseed oil used for house painting, etc. is not pure and can contaminate the colors in your oil painting over time.